Elasticity of Demand Examples

-If we compute the price elasticity here we will get the answer as 1.
+If we calculate the price elasticity here we will get the answer as 1.
 This is the case of unitary elastic, where the percentage change in quantity demanded is the same as the percentage change in price.

 This kind of situation is imaginary and doesn’t exist in the real world.

 It is crucial to know the concept of demand elasticity in order to understand how the relationship between demand and the price of a good behaves.

 If the quantity demanded changes more than the prices, that product will be called as to be elastic.
 That is the often case for services or the products for which there are many substitutes products or alternatives, or for which the customers or the consumers are comparatively or relatively price sensitive.